IgniteUI/igniteui-docfx/en/components/buttonGroup.md

 ```cmd
 ng add igniteui-angular
 ```
-For a more complete introduction to the Ignite UI for Angular, read the [*getting started*](general/getting_started.md) topic.
+For a complete introduction to the Ignite UI for Angular, read the [*getting started*](general/getting_started.md) topic.

 The Button Group is exported as an `NgModule`, thus you will need to import the `IgxButtonGroupModule` inside your `AppModule`: